meirong-dong/IRS-CS-2019-05-04-IS1PT-GRP-ai.Orz-ISSChatBot/README.md

 <img src="https://github.com/ddgone2far/IRS-CS-2019-05-04-IS1PT-GRP-ai.Orz-ISSChatBot/blob/master/cover_image.jpg"
      style="float: left; margin-right: 0px;" />

-Image by <a href="https://pixabay.com/users/ar130405-423602/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2082630">ar130405</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2082630">Pixabay</a>
+Image from <a href="https://www.ponoko.com/blog/how-to-make/designing-and-building-a-robot/">Ponoko</a>

 ---
 ## SECTION 2 : EXECUTIVE SUMMARY
 In this project, we aim to design and train a chatbot based on Google powered Dialogflow to automatically handle users’ general enquiries about Institute of System Sciences (ISS) at National University of Singapore (NUS).The main objectives are to increase the efficiency of information retrieval and to provide more human-like conversational experiences.

-Our team: ai.Orz: comprising of 6 members: Dai Yirui, Dong Meirong, Gu Lijian, Guo Feng, Wong Yoke Keong, Zhang Le are from different areas including financial services, healthcare, cloud, software engineering.
-We hope to deliver a widely used platform which can bring core-value to hospitals, helping hospitals to do digital transformation, improve efficiencies, lower operational costs and integrate solution with enterprises' existing systems.
+Our team: ai.Orz: comprising of 6 members: Dai Yirui, Dong Meirong, Gu Lijian, Guo Feng, Wong Yoke Keong, Zhang Le.

 ---